LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 The selective inheritance of predicate definitions (also known as differential inheritance) is normally used in the representation of exceptions to inherited default definitions.
-We can use the :ref:`control_call_super_1` operator to test and possibly reject some of the inherited definitions.
+We can use the :ref:`control_call_super_1` *super call* operator to test and possibly reject some of the inherited definitions.
 A common example is representing flightless birds:

 ::